 - Complete the RAGS funding application to apply for the 'department contribution' for your GRATS application (the minimum amount is $250).
-If you are applying for the first time, or if your address or banking details have changed since the last payment, make sure that you complete an F05 Application for student supplier form (180kb pdf)
+If you are applying for the first time, or if your address or banking details have changed since the last payment, make sure that you complete an F05 Application for student supplier form (180kb Word doc)

 - Complete the GRATS application form and Budget Proforma.
-These are quite detailed so make sure you leave plenty of time to get the application together prior to the deadline.
+These are quite detailed so make sure you leave plenty of time to get the application together prior to the deadline

-- Complete your Leave to Study Away form through the student portal
+- Complete your Leave to Study Away form through the Student portal

 - Submit your completed RAGS and GRATS application to the Graduate Research Administrator.
 Make sure it includes everything on the checklist.
-The Graduate Research Administrator will add the THEMIS account number, get the Head of School's signature and send it to the Graduate School of Humanities and Social Sciences.
+The Graduate Research Administrator will add the THEMIS account number, get the Head of School's signature and send it to the Graduate School of Humanities and Social Sciences

 Melbourne Scholarships travelling scholarships